 Management and Strategy Risk.
 The value of your investment depends on the judgment of the Adviser or Sub-Adviser about the quality, relative yield, value or market trends affecting a particular security, industry, sector or region, which may prove to be incorrect.
-Investment strategies employed by the Adviser or Sub-Adviser in selecting

-Fund Investments may not result in an increase in the value of your investment or in overall performance equal to other investments.
+Investment strategies employed by the Adviser or Sub-Adviser in selecting Fund Investments may not result in an increase in the value of your investment or in overall performance equal to other investments.

 ETF and Mutual Funds Risk.
 The Fund's investment in ETFs and mutual funds (including other funds managed by the Sub-Adviser) generally reflects the risks of owning the underlying securities the ETF or mutual fund holds.
 An ETF may also trade at a discount to its net asset value.
 For example, where all or a portion of an ETF's underlying securities trade in a market that is closed when the market in which the ETF's shares are listed and trading in that market is open, there may be changes between the last quote from its closed foreign market and the value of such security during the ETF's domestic trading day.
 This could, in turn, result in differences between the market price of the ETF's shares and the underlying value of those shares.
 The Fund will pay brokerage commissions in connection with the purchase and sale of shares of ETFs.
 In addition, the Fund may invest in underlying funds which invest a larger portion of their assets in one or more sectors than many other mutual funds, and thus will be more susceptible to negative events affecting those sectors.
+The Fund will be indirectly exposed to the risks of the portfolio assets held by an underlying fund in which the Fund invests, including, but not limited to, derivatives, currencies and leverage risk.
 Investments in ETFs and mutual funds are also subject to the following additional risks: